vasylshpak/treasure-game/README.md

 POST api/game/:id/turn
 ```

-ID Flag - is needed to set personal route to the game and save the result in Score
+ID Flag - is needed to set personal route to the game and save the result in Score,
-turnsCounter - actual score
+turnsCounter - actual score,
 finished - to check if the user find all of the treasures

 ## Usage